DreamHost Shared, VPS, Dedicated, and DreamPress are four hosting plans available for your website.

 Many of the key configuration options for your VPS server are configured on the fly by DreamHost's automation system to take the best advantage of your available server resources.
 For instance, if you have a 300MB VPS server, Apache is configured to use a smaller amount of memory than if you had a 1000MB server.
 The Apache configuration is proportional to the memory allocation and is adjusted when the allocation is increased for the server.

 Please visit the Wildcard DNS article for instructions on how to enable this service.

 How much does a VPS cost?

-If you need to view the version of Linux your VPS is running, log into your server via SSH.
+To view the operating system running, log into your server via SSH.
 Once logged in, run the following command:

 Are MySQL databases on the VPS?

 No. A VPS only runs website files.
 Any databases you add in your panel will default to a Shared MySQL server.

 You can also purchase a private MySQL server, but this would be a second server in addition to your VPS.
 View the following article for further details: